oegea/iManager/docs/memory.md

 ### Webpack and babel installation

-Then, `webpack` dependencies need to be installed with the following command:
+`webpack` dependencies need to be installed with the following command:

 - `npm i --save-dev webpack webpack-cli webpack-dev-server html-webpack-plugin`

-Before configuring `webpack`, `babel` has been installed with the following command:
+Before configuring `webpack`, `babel` has been installed with the following command: q
 - `npm i --save-dev @babel/core babel-loader @babel/preset-env @babel/preset-react @babel/preset-typescript`.

 With these libraries, and after configuring them, the application will be able to be bundled and transpiled.

-After installing dependencies, basic `webpack` and `babel` configuration files have been created, and start and build scripts have been also added to the `package.json` file.
+After installing dependencies, basic `webpack` and `babel` configuration files have been created, and `start` and `build` scripts have been also added to the `package.json` file.

 ### Typescript and React installation